 With all they’ve been through, Kate’s pack should feel complete.
 But it isn’t… Until an enemy Ravager appears.
 He’s a berserker, the strongest of their kind.
 But he’s been hurt before, and it’ll take Kate and her pack to make him see that sometimes weaknesses are really strengths.
 And that love is the most powerful thing of all.

-Note: Kate Complete is a reverse harem romance where everyone touches, kisses, and loves.
-Be prepared for m/m/f and m/m scenes.
-Part of this title has been previously released, but there’s an additional novella completing the story.
-So it’s a new volume.
+Note: Kate Complete is a very sexy romance where everyone touches, kisses, and loves.
+Be prepared for m/m/f, m/f, and m/m scenes.

 - Publisher: No Box Books

 Kate Savage glanced around her at the many people sitting at the outdoor café drinking their morning coffee.
 None of them seemed to care about the worm holes sitting a few hundred—unobstructed—feet away.
 To Kate’s keen senses, the hum of chaos sounded loud, despite the chatter of passersby and the flow of traffic around the granite island.
 She stared at the great gaping doorways that had delivered her to Cross Step, Kansas, nearly two decades ago.

 Twenty feet tall and just as wide, the Voids were surrounded by a fiery blue aura that seethed with energy.
 If it weren’t for the fact that going through one of them might mean her certain death, she might have taken her chances and left Earth forever.
 It wasn’t as if she had much keeping her here anymore.

 “I hate it down here around all these…people.”
 A woman’s whispered disdain from a few tables away caught her attention.
 “At least in uptown, most of the Voiders pass for human.
 It’s hard enough to deal with fangs, fire and the freakish psychics.”